Battle of Mycale: Background

-They were then approached by a delegation from Samos under the leadership of Hegesistratos in the month of July, who said the Ionian cities were eager to revolt.
+They were then approached by a delegation from Samos under the leadership of Hegesistratos in July, who said the Ionian cities were eager to revolt.
 (Note: The other two members of the delegation from Samos were Lampon, son of Thrasycles; and Athenagoras of Samos, son of Archestratides.)
-They also pointed out the poor morale and reduced seaworthiness of the Persian fleet, (Note: The historian Charles Hignett argues that the statement about the poor state of the Persian fleet was not applicable to the Ionian squadrons, which had done well at Salamis.) the latter had occurred probably due to the long time it had spent at sea.
+They also pointed out the poor morale and reduced seaworthiness of the Persian fleet, (Note: Historian Charles Hignett argues the statement about the poor state of the Persian fleet was not applicable to the Ionian squadrons, which had done well at Salamis.) the latter had occurred probably due to the long time it had spent at sea.
 Leotychides found Hegesistratos' name to be a good omen, since it meant "Army Leader".
-(Note: The historian Donald Lateiner argues that Leotychides had already finalized the naval expedition, but was looking for a kledon (good verbal omen) to provide religious approval of the expedition to the public.)
+(Note: Historian Donald Lateiner argues Leotychides had already finalized the naval expedition, but was looking for a kledon (good verbal omen) to provide religious approval of the expedition to the public.)
 The delegation from Samos, as envoys of their nation, pledged their loyalty to the Hellenic alliance.
 Leotychides and the council of war decided to exploit this opportunity and sailed for Samos.
-(Note: Historian Richard Evans argues that they could not have stayed at Delos for a long time anyway, because the area of Delos was too small, and water and food were in short supply.
+(Note: Historian Richard Evans argues they could not have stayed at Delos for a long time anyway, because the area of Delos was too small, and water and food were in short supply.
 Evans claims the Greeks could not have stayed at Delos for more than a day, and most probably did not go to Delos at all because of logistical problems, instead choosing to dock at Naxos or other islands nearby.)
-The route he took probably began from the Cyclades, it then involved sailing for approximately 40 km in the open ocean, passing Icaria and Coressia to finally land near Mount Ampelus in Samos.
+The route he took probably began from the Cyclades, then involved sailing for approximately 40 km, passing Icaria and Coressia to finally land near Mount Ampelus in Samos.

 The Persians withdrew from Samos; Hignett argues that by doing so, they left to the Greeks an advantageous post which was the strongest on the Ionian coast.
 The Persians at Samos had control of the best harbor in all of the Aegean Sea and a great water supply.
 Historian John Barron argues their retreat was not absurd: the channel was just about 1 km wide at its thinnest point, therefore, the Greeks could not send their entire fleet after the Persians.
-But the Persians did not force a battle and did not move to the excellent harbor at Miletus, instead choosing to land at Mycale, where Barron says they could observe the Greeks but the Greeks could not see them.
-Barron notes the absolute breakdown of the will to fight of the Persians at this point.
+But the Persians did not force a battle, and did not move to the excellent harbor at Miletus, instead choosing to land at Mycale, where Barron says they could observe the Greeks but the Greeks could not see them.
+Barron notes the absolute breakdown of the Persians' will to fight at this point.